Vic regional rules tighten on horror day

 “It’s a natural thing.
 You let your guard down.”

-Regional Victoria currently has 255 active cases, with 159 in six local areas around Geelong.
+Regional Victoria has 255 active cases, with 159 in six local areas around Geelong.

-Anyone in Victoria who have had positive coronavirus tests are getting a knock on the door their homes by Australian Defence Force personnel or public health officials.
+Anyone in Victoria who have had positive coronavirus tests are getting a knock on the door by Australian Defence Force personnel or public health officials.

 “If you are a positive case you need to be at home and you need to be isolating,” he said.